kisnikser/kisnikser.github.io/content/projects/relaxit/index.md

 {{< collapse-h3 summary="Straight-Through Bernoulli ([Cheng et al. 2019](https://arxiv.org/abs/1910.02176))" >}} <a></a>

 This method relaxes **Bernoulli** random variable $c \sim \mathrm{Be}(\pi)$.
-In order to achieve gradient flow through distribution parameter $\pi$, this method replaces the gradient w.r.t. $c$ with the gradient of a continuos relaxation $\pi$.
+In order to achieve gradient flow through distribution parameter $\pi$, this method replaces the gradient w.r.t. $c$ with the gradient of a continuous relaxation $\pi$.
 Other words, it can be formulated using `torch` [notation](https://pytorch.org/docs/stable/generated/torch.Tensor.detach.html) as follows:
 $$
 \hat{c} = \pi + (c - \pi)\verb|.detach()|.